-Some modifications to schedule may be required to ensure that the laboratory sessions follow the lectures/NJIT's Calendar.
+\ Some modifications to the schedule may be required to ensure that the laboratory sessions follow the lectures/NJIT's Calendar.
+Some modification and the laboratory sessions follow

-[#] Indicates the experiment number in the laboratory manual (9th Edition).
+Indicates the experiment number in the laboratory manual (9th Edition).

-The students have 1 (one) missed Report that they can deliver during the last week of classes without the Professor/TA/instructor needing an email from the Dean of Students Office (excusing the students to deliver on time the assignments).
-Assignments named as "Introduction" do not count as missed "Report".
+\\ The students have 1 (one) missed Report that they can deliver during the last week of classes without the Professor/TA/instructor needing an email from the Dean of Students Office (excusing the students to deliver on time the assignments).
+Assignments named "Introduction" do not count as missed "Report".
 If the students deliver any report that will not count as a missed report and it will count for the final grade (there are no make-ups).
 The outline/data of "missed" Reports might change.
 The Custom design experiment (midterm report) cannot be delivered as a missed report.

-Course Objectives Matrix -CE341A-002
+Course Objectives Matrix -CE341A:

-Strategies, Actions and Assignments ABET Student Outcomes (1-7) Program Educational Objectives Assessment Measures Student Lea rning Outcome 1: T est and analyze the properties of soil.
-Show different test equipment used to measure engineering properties of soils.
+Strategies, Actions and Assignments ABET Student Outcomes (1-7) Program Educationa I Objectives Assessment Measures Student Learning Outcome 1: Test and analyze the properties of soil.
+Show different test equipment used to measure the engineering properties of soils.
 1 1 Attendance, class participation.
 Measure engineering properties of soils using different test equipment.
 1 1 Attendance, class participation.
-Interpret the test data to obtain engineering properties of soils.
+Interpret the test data to obtain the engineering properties of soils.
 1 1 Attendance, class participation.
 Present the test results in the form of a laboratory report.
 3 1, 2 Final report Student Learning Outcome 2: Determine ranges of numerical values expected from soil tests.
 Interpret the test data to obtain engineering properties of soil.
 6 1 Attendance, class participation.
 Compare the calculated results with typical soil data.
-6 1 Final report Present the test results in the form of a lab report 3 1, 2 Final report Student Learning Ou - properties in geotechnical u esigns.
+6 1 Final report Present the test results in the form of a lab report 3 1, 2 Final report Student Learning Outcome 3: Recognize how to use those properties in geotechnical designs.
 Compare the calculated results with typical soil data.
 1 1 Final report.
 Present the test results in the form of a laboratory report.
 3 1, 2 Final report.
-Student Learning Outcome 4: Design and complete a custom experiment, analyze data and draw conclusions.
+Student Learning Outcome 4: Design and complete a custom experiment, analyze data, and draw conclusions.
 Based on the experience gained, plan a set of tests that will yield answers to the problem at hand.
 3, 6 1 Verbally presenting their approach and solution to the instructor and final report.

-CEE Mission, Program Educational Objectives and Student Outcomes
+CEE Mission, Program Educational Objectives, and Student Outcomes